Categories

 Articles Blogs

 Once you’ve decided that you need to Outline your story before you start writing the screenplay, you will need to choose between the various storytelling structures out there.
 The three-act structure as a narrative breakdown can be applied to almost any story.
 But to further breakdown your story in beats, certain storytelling frameworks can be quite useful.
-One such framework is the Hero’s Journey by Joseph Campbell.
+One such framework is the Hero’s Journey technique by Joseph Campbell.
+Below, we will have a look at what the 12 Steps are, Examples of Movies to understand its application, and Genres that are best suited to use this framework.

 Who is Joseph Campbell?